Hatun Wayq'u

-Hatun Wayq'u (Quechua hatun big, wayq'u brook or valley, "big brook (or valley)", hispanicized spellings Hatunhuaico, Jatunhuayco) which downstream successively is named T'uruyunka (Toroyunca) and Chuqisayra (Choquesayra) is a river in Peru.
+The Hatun Wayq'u (Quechua hatun big, wayq'u brook or valley, "big brook (or valley)", hispanicized spellings Hatunhuaico, Jatunhuayco) which downstream successively is named T'uruyunka (Toroyunca) and Chuqisayra (Choquesayra) is a river in Peru.
 It is located in the Cusco Region, La Convención Province, Vilcabamba District.
 It belongs to the watershed of the Apurímac River, the source of the Amazon River.

-Hatun Wayq'u originates from various streams north and northeast of the peak of Suyruqucha at heights of approximately 4700 m.
+The Hatun Wayq'u originates from various streams north and northeast of the peak of Suyruqucha at heights of approximately 4700 m.
 Its direction is mainly to the northwest.
-It receives waters from a stream named Ñañu Wayq'u ("thin brook"), a left tributary which originates north of a mountain named Ñañu Wayq'u, and from another stream which is also named Hatun Wayq'u or Qullaqucha brook (Collacocha), later called T'utura (Totora), as a left affluent.
+It receives waters from a stream named the Ñañu Wayq'u ("thin brook"), a left tributary which originates north of a mountain named Ñañu Wayq'u, and from another stream which is also named Hatun Wayq'u or Qullaqucha brook (Collacocha), later called T'utura (Totora), as a left affluent.

 This westernmore stream, Hatun Wayq'u or Qullaqucha, originates northeast of P'anta near 13°13′24″S 73°05′08″W. One of its left affluents is Chawpi Wayq'u ("central brook", Chaupehuaico), also known as Muñaqucha brook (Muñacocha) which originates north of Asulqucha.